mayurgw/ML_Emotion_in_text_classification/README.md

 ## Techniques being explored:
 ---
-We start with traditional non-neural network classifiers Naive Bayes and XGboost.
-Further, we will explore how they compare with Convolution neural networks and Long short-term memory networks(LSTMs).
+We start with traditional non-neural network classifiers Naive Bayes, Logistic regression and SVM.
+Further, we explore how they compare with Recurrent neural networks and Long short-term memory networks(LSTMs).

 ## Dataset:
 ---